Kss2k/modsemTools/README.md

 Utilities and examples for the [`modsem`](https://github.com/Kss2k/modsem) package.

-This repository provides helpful tools, scripts, and demonstrations for working with the `modsem` package in R. It is intended to assist users in implementing and understanding modular structural equation modeling workflows.
+This repository provides helpful tools, scripts, and demonstrations for working with the `modsem` package in R.

-## Features
-- Utility functions to extend `modsem` usage

 ## Installation
 To install the package, run: